aternosorg/mclogs-integration/README.md

 ### Setting up the Development Environment
 1. Clone the repository
 2. Import the project in your IDE (IntelliJ IDEA is recommended)
-3. Run `./gradlew genIntellijRuns` to generate the Forge runs
+3. Run `./gradlew :forge:genIntellijRuns :neoforge:createLaunchScripts` to generate the Forge/NeoForge runs

 ### Modules